smillholland/Hot_Jupiter_Tides/README.md

 The Jupyter notebook entitled "HJ_Population_Toy_Model.ipynb" contains a demonstration of a toy model of simulated hot Jupiter populations that explores population-level features of tidal decay.
 This reproduces Section 2, Figure 2.

-The Jupyter notebook entitled "PDE_Solution.ipynb" contains an example of the numerical PDE solution to the continuity equation in equation 11.
+The Jupyter notebook entitled "PDE_Solution.ipynb" contains an example of the numerical PDE solution to the continuity equation (equation 11).
 It reproduces Section 3, Figure 4.

 If you have any questions, please email me at sarah.millholland@mit.edu.